7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 Provide social proof

-Use blog comments for subscribers to see that you offer valuable insight, and use client testimonials if your welcome email is targeted toward lead nurturing for sales.
+Use blog comments for subscribers to see that you offer valuable insight and use client testimonials if you target your welcome email toward lead nurturing for sales.

 “Annaliese’s ability to understand the structure of good writing is a natural skill that can’t necessarily be taught.
 She is talented in her ability to compose concise, intelligent prose that informs, educates and leads the reader to the article’s intended focus.”